spiral/docs/database/query-builders.md

 WHERE CONCAT(`id`, '-', `status`) = '1-active'
 ```

-Expressions are extremely useful when you Database have non empty prefix:
+Expressions are handy when your Database has a non-empty prefix:

 ```php
 $select->where(